Puteri Indonesia 2020

 Puteri Indonesia 2020, the 24th Puteri Indonesia pageant, was held on 6 March 2020 at Jakarta Convention Center in Jakarta, Indonesia.
 Frederika Alexis Cull, Puteri Indonesia 2019, crowned her successor, Raden Roro Ayu Maulida Putri of East Java at the end of the event.
 She represented Indonesia at Miss Universe 2020, where she placed among the Top 20 finalists.

-Jolene Marie Rotinsulu of North Sulawesi, Puteri Indonesia Lingkungan 2019, and Jesica Fitriana of West Java, Puteri Indonesia Pariwisata 2019, crowned their successors, Putu Ayu Saraswati of Bali and Jihane Almira Chedid of Central Java.
+Jolene Marie Rotinsulu of North Sulawesi, Puteri Indonesia Lingkungan 2019, and Jesica Fitriana of West Java, Puteri Indonesia Pariwisata 2019, crowned their successors, Putu Ayu Saraswati of Bali and Jihane Almira Chedid of Central Java, respectively.
 Saraswati decided to not compete at Miss International 2022, while Chedid placed in the Top 12 Miss Supranational 2021.

 The pageant featured the Jewel of Indonesia theme, as well as a series of Puteri Indonesia quarantine events held on the islands of Labuan Bajo and Komodo Island, both located in East Nusa Tenggara.
 Contestants from 39 provinces and territories participated.

 The finale was attended by Miss Universe 2019, Zozibini Tunzi of South Africa; Miss International 2019, Sireethorn Leearamwat of Thailand; and Miss Supranational 2019, Anntonia Porsild of Thailand.